On the robustness of modeling grounded word learning through a child's egocentric input: Datasets

 \section{Datasets}

 Our approach requires datasets that closely mirror the visual and linguistic experience from the perspective of developing infants.
-One dataset that fits this criterion is SAYCam\citep{sullivan2022saycam}, a video dataset capturing the egocentric, longitudinal perspective of 3 different children aged 6 to 32 months, collected via head-mounted cameras.
+One dataset that fits this criterion is SAYCam \citep{sullivan2022saycam}, a video dataset capturing the egocentric, longitudinal perspective of 3 different children aged 6 to 32 months, collected via head-mounted cameras worn for approximately two hours per week.
+Parents were instructed to record naturalistically during everyday activities, resulting in footage covering mealtimes, play, reading, and outdoor activities.
+The three children (S - male, A - female, Y - male) were all from English-speaking families in the United States and Australia, each with a primary caregiver who was a psychologist.
+One child (S) was diagnosed with autism spectrum disorder at age 3, after the recording period; as of age 7, S was fully mainstreamed and did not require any special support.
+The other two children were typically developing.

 While previous attempts to train language and multimodal models from SAYCam showed promise in answering questions around learnability \citep{wang2023finding, vong2024grounded, qin2024systematic}, their results were limited by the availability of manually transcribed natural language data, primarily to a subset of one of the three children's data.
 In this work, we expand the amount of available data for training by a factor of 7 through the use of automated speech transcription tools \citep{radford2023robust,bain2023whisperx}.
 This enabled the creation of new training and evaluation datasets for each of the three children in SAYCam, providing an opportunity to replicate our studies of simulated word learning with multiple children's data.